Last Updated on 15th March 2023 by peppe8o

 sudo apt install samba

-and adding your pi user within samba users:
+and adding your pi user (or the user you set) within Samba users:

 sudo smbpasswd -a pi